 Who we serve

-More than 160 school districts across 5 states are transforming lives through the TeamMates Mentoring Program.
-Each community is called a “chapter”.
+More than 170 school districts across 5 states are transforming lives through the TeamMates Mentoring Program.

-Chapters have a board of directors, a Program Coordinator to oversee mentoring on the local level, and a Regional Coordinator from the TeamMates Central Office to provide support.
+Chapters and programs have a board of directors, a Program Coordinator to oversee mentoring on the local level, and a Regional Coordinator from the TeamMates Central Office to provide support.

 Dr. Tom and Nancy Osborne started the TeamMates Mentoring Program in 1991 with 22 University of Nebraska-Lincoln football players and 22 Lincoln middle school students.